kkensuke/myjb-en/_build/html/_sources/pages/latex/basics.md

 ### `\commutator` [or `\comm`]

-You can use `\commutator` command to write commutator.
+You can use `\commutator` command to write commutator easily.

 >```latex
 >\begin{align}